Manual Testing - Complete Guide + Best Practices

 In such cases, manual testing is incredibly valuable as it offers a nuanced perspective that can only come from a human tester.
 This approach is especially useful for evaluating user interface (UI), user experience (UX), and overall software functionality from an end-user's viewpoint.

-The process of manual testing typically follows these stages:
+If you want to conduct the process of manual testing properly, you should follows these stages:

 It begins with a thorough analysis of what the software is intended to do.
 For example, grasping functional requirements and user expectations sets the stage for targeted testing.

-Crafting a test plan is next, where QA developers outline their testing strategy, objectives, and necessary resources.
+Creating a test plan for software testing is next, where QA developers outline their testing strategy, objectives, and necessary resources.
 This plan acts as a roadmap for the entire testing process.

 Test cases are scenarios created to test different aspects of the software.
 These should be comprehensive, covering a wide range of possible user interactions, and are designed to ensure that all functionalities are thoroughly tested.